Breaking and Entering Charges in Charlotte

 Elements of breaking and entering in North Carolina depend on the specific statute you are accused of violating.
 However, each statute requires that you entered a premise without permission.
 Breaking and entering charges may include physically overcoming the structure’s security measures.
 You may be accused of breaking a window or picking a lock.
 Breaking and entering can even include opening a door that is already cracked open.
 Physically breaking or overcoming something on a structure to gain entrance is not necessary.
 You can face a breaking and entering charge if you enter another person’s, or municipality’s property without explicit or implied consent.

-Charges for misdemeanor breaking and entering in North Carolina occur when there is no evidence you intended to commit any crime within the premises.
+Charges for misdemeanor breaking and entering in Mecklenburg County can occur when there is no evidence you intended to commit any crime within the premises.
 For example, maybe you intended to break into a neighbor’s house while they were on vacation and use their pool.
 You may also face misdemeanor charges when there is evidence you intended to commit a misdemeanor offense other than larceny.
 For instance, willful or wanton damage to another person’s personal property is a misdemeanor.

-However, many prosecutors seek to prove you committed or intended to commit a larceny after breaking and entering in North Carolina, because in their minds, there are only a few other reasons why you would have broken into and entered the home or building in question.
+However, many prosecutors seek to prove you committed or intended to commit a larceny after breaking and entering in Charlotte, because in their minds, there are only a few other reasons why you would have broken into and entered the home or building in question.
 Under these circumstances, they will push for felony breaking and entering charges.
-Regardless of your situation, the best thing to do is hire an experienced attorney to defend you in court.
+Regardless of your situation, the best thing to do is hire an experienced breaking and entering defense attorney to defend you in court.

 Punishment for Breaking and Entering